clairey-zx81/json-model/BACKLOG.md

 - [ ] docker: improve caching/no-caching of some commands (eg force weekly rebuild?).
 - [ ] jsu-model: generate `"#.title"` and others to keep all schema docs
 - [ ] py-backend: package independent runtime?
+- [ ] command: improve cache to keep track of urls?

 ## Re Do